JohnPapps/django-oracle-drcp/PERFORMANCE.md

  * cx_Oracle 5.2.1
  * Oracle 11.2.0.4

-The system is a VM on a VmWare vSphere cluster - but the important thing is comparisons.
+The system is a VM on a VmWare vSphere cluster - but the important thing is how much overhead DRCP adds.

 The benchmark accessed a single URL on the server that: